Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Numerical experiments

 \subsection{Classical implementations of the four Monte Carlo algorithms}

-We have implemented the two classical algorithms in C++, closely following the descriptions in Algorithms \ref{alg:apers_1} and \ref{alg:apers_2} while incorporating the improvements introduced in this paper.
-For the two quantum algorithms, since we are mainly focusing on comparing the sample count behaviour in the noiseless regime with as large a vertex count as manageably possible, we have decided against implementing them on a quantum computer or even using a quantum programming language, preferring to classically simulate the unitary and projection matrices acting on the simplicial subspace of the $\ket{0^a}$-block only (i.e. directly simulating the (otherwise block-encoded) $D$ and $D^\dagger$ on $S_k$ represented with $n$ qubits), using a symbolic algebra package.
-The most important reason for this is to avoid simulating the full Hilbert space ($U_D$ and $U_{D^\dagger}$ on $n+a$ qubits), thereby achieving a partial exponential classical simulation saving.
+We have implemented the two classical algorithms in C++, closely following the descriptions in Algorithms \ref{alg:apers_1} and \ref{alg:apers_2} while incorporating the improvements introduced in this paper.\footnote{Our implementation can be found at \url{https://github.com/quantinuum-dev/CBNE/tree/main}.
+The repository contains instructions on building and running the tool.} For the two quantum algorithms, since we are mainly focusing on comparing the sample count behaviour in the noiseless regime with as large a vertex count as manageably possible, we decided against implementing them on a quantum computer or even using a quantum programming language, preferring to classically simulate the unitary and projection matrices acting on the simplicial subspace of the $\ket{0^a}$-block only, i.e. directly simulating the (otherwise block-encoded) $D$ and $D^\dagger$ on $S_k$ represented with $n$ qubits, using a symbolic algebra package.
+The most important reason for this is to avoid simulating the full Hilbert space of $n+a$ qubits, thereby achieving an exponential classical simulation saving.
 The unitary matrices acting solely on the main simplex register are calculated by directly simulating actual gates acting on the main register qubits.
 However, given our strategy to avoid simulating the full Hilbert space, we have to forgo empirically checking the correctness of the individual quantum gates acting on the auxiliary qubits, satisfying ourselves with mathematically equivalent operations.
 In particular, the control gates targeting the auxiliary qubits followed by mid-circuit measurement of the auxiliary qubits (with the concomitant state collapse of the main register) are simulated by the following procedure on the main register only.
-We implement the Markov steps by applying $D$ or $D^\dagger$ (non-unitary Hermitian matrices) calculated by sandwiching a circuit-derived unitary matrix with circuit-equivalent projection matrices.
-To simulate quantum state collapse and the generation of the valuable measurement outcomes, we draw a uniform random number in $[0,1]$ and compare it to the value of the norm of the, by now, non-normalized simplicial state vector in the block.
-If the random number is less than the value of the norm, we manually normalize the simplex state-vector thereby simulating a \emph{successful} projection onto $\ket{0^a}$, and continue with the remaining Markov steps.
+We implement the Markov steps by applying the Hermitian matrices $D$ or $D^\dagger$, calculated by sandwiching a circuit-derived unitary matrix with circuit-equivalent projection matrices.
+To simulate quantum state collapse and the generation of the measurement outcomes, we draw a uniform random number in $[0,1]$ and compare it to the value of the norm of the non-normalized simplicial state vector in the block.
+If the random number is less than the value of the norm, we manually normalize the simplex state vector thereby simulating a successful projection onto $\ket{0^a}$, and continue with the remaining Markov steps.
 If the projection `fails', we record a zero for $s_i$ and move to the next sample.
-Failure does \emph{not} mean we discard the run.
-After all, zero \emph{is} a useful data-point contributing to the statistics.
 If all $d$ Markov steps end with successful projections, we record a one for $s_i$ and move to the next sample.
 With this randomised procedure we are able to accurately and realistically simulate lines 10 - 15 of Algorithm \ref{alg:block_encoded_trace}.